Terrestrial Resources Technician

 Please note that this summer position is in part to be funded by the Canada Summer Jobs program (CSJ).
-To be eligible, students must: be between 15 and 30 years of age at the start of the employment; be a Canadian citizen, permanent resident, or person to whom refugee protection has been conferred under the Immigration and Refugee Protection Act for the duration of the employment; have a valid Social Insurance Number at the start of employment and be legally entitled to work in Canada in accordance with relevant provincial or territorial legislation and regulations.
-Learn more here: https://www.canada.ca/en/employment-social-development/services/funding/canada-summer-jobs/eligibility.html
+To be eligible, students must: be between 15 and 30 years of age at the start of the employment; be a Canadian citizen, permanent resident, or person to whom refugee protection has been conferred under the Immigration and Refugee Protection Act for the duration of the employment; have a valid Social Insurance Number at the start of employment and be legally entitled to work in Canada in accordance with relevant provincial or territorial legislation and regulations

-This is a 16 week casual student position with an anticipated starting date of Monday June 3, 2019.
-The rate of pay level is $15.00 per hour.
+This is a 16-week casual position with an anticipated starting date of Monday May 8th, 2023 an anticipated completion date of Friday August 25, 2023.
+The rate of pay level is $17.00 per hour.

 Please note: the hiring of this position will be subject to funding the approval through The Canada Summer Jobs Program (CSJ).

-Interested applicants, please send your cover letter and resume in PDF or MS Word format via email by 4pm May 21, 2019 to: firstname.lastname@example.org (Please include job title in email subject line)
+Interested applicants are to send their cover letter and resume in PDF or MS Word format via email by 4pm March 31, 2023 to: firstname.lastname@example.org (Please include job title in email subject line)

 Although we appreciate the interest of all applicants, only those selected for an interview will be contacted.